rticommunity/rticonnextdds-usecases-umaa/README.md

   - Command state machine/handshaking("Flow Control")
   - Large data set synchronization("Large Collections")
   - Type inheritance("Generic/Specified Types")
-- Systems level:
 - "Components", which are a collection of "Interfaces" derived from the UMAA MBSE model.
-    - This example provides a starting point for the Autopilot and USVNAV components based
+  - This starter kit provides an xml definition of the Autopilot and USVNAV component
-  on our interpretation of the v1.0 Component Definitions release.
+  DDS entities based on our interpretation of the v1.0 Component Definitions release.
-    - There are currently ~ 40 components defined by UMAA of which 9 are Distro A.
+  - There are currently ~40 components defined by UMAA of which 9 are Distro A.
     (`resources/components/UMAA Component Definitions v1.0.pdf`)

-**NOTE:
+*NOTE:
 The application level requirements (i.e Flow Control/Large Collections/Generic-Specified types)
-are outside of the current scope of this middleware reference example.**
+are outside of the current scope of this middleware reference starter kit.
+Some application layer development would be required on top of the middleware infrastructure to
+be compliant with the UMAA standard.*

 ## Types
 UMAA defines ~ 600 data types.
 This is what is used to determine the "structure" of the data being transported.
 With Connext, we use RTI Code Generator `rtiddsgen` ([manual](https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/code_generator/users_manual/code_generator/users_manual/UsersManual_Title.htm)) to generate code per the API being used.
 This code assists with construction and serialization/deserialization of these data structures.

 ### C++11 types
 For the C++11 API, we generate helper headers and classes for all of the UMAA types
 and then compile them into a single shared library.

 This makes it more convenient to link your source code against when developing.

-You can see a reference CMAKE file example in `examples/Cmakelists.txt`
+You can see a reference CMAKE file example in `examples/Cmakelists.txt` [CMAKE modules](#cmake-modules)

 In this example we generate all the Type support code into the `build` folder and
 then use that code to create a shared lib.

-Sometimes you will see the term "compiled types" used in reference to this.

 ### Python types
 With Python, `rtiddsgen` converts the types into Python modules that we can then reference in our Python scripts.
 For Python types there is a bug in RTIDDSGEN that doesn't resolve the include modules
 paths correctly.
 (CODEGENII-2112)

 The workaround is to export all the modules to a single folder and then we can add them to the `PYTHONPATH`.
 You can find the Python types have been pre-generated and added to the `datamodel/umaa/python_flat` folder for this example.

 ### XML types
 XML types are used for the following use cases: